JanssenProject/jans/docs/admin/developer/agama/index.md

 1. Flow composition is supported out-of-the-box: reuse of an existing flow in another requires no effort
 1. Reasoning about flows behavior is straightforward (as consequence of points 1 and 2).
 This makes flow modifications easy
 1. Small cognitive load.
 Agama DSL is a very small language with simple, non-distracting syntax
-1. Fiendly UI templating engine.
+1. Friendly UI templating engine.
 No complexities when authoring web pages - stay focused on writing HTML markup

 ## Scope and intended audience